eddieblu/.github/profile/simon/simonService/simonService.md

 ### Secure endpoints

 With the addition of authentication functionality we can restrict the access to endpoints using a simple Express middleware technique.
-The following code creates a middleware function named `verifyAuth` that gets the requesting user's authentication cooking.
+The following code creates a middleware function named `verifyAuth` that gets the requesting user's authentication cookie.
 If there is a user that matches the cookie then it allows the HTTP request to continue to the next middleware handler.
 Otherwise it will fail the request with a 401 (unauthorized) HTTP status code.

 ```js
 // Middleware to verify that the user is authorized to call an endpoint